hashkat/hashkat/docs/tutorial01.md

 `gnuplot`

-To plot the in-degree, out-degree, and cumulative-degree distributions for 'month002', which contains the most up to date data, as an SVG image on the same graph with appropriate axis labels and a title, type in the following:
+To plot the in-degree, out-degree, and cumulative-degree distributions for 'month002', which contains the most up to date data, on the same graph with appropriate axis labels and a title, type in the following:

 `set style fill transparent solid 0.5 noborder `